Call History and Reverse Call History Lookup

 • >File >Import >Import Call History

 • Select the file(s) to be imported.
-All information in the Call History table in the Admin database is erased, and the imported information substituted.
+All information in the Call History table in the Admin database is erased, and the imported information from the file is substituted.

 • >Tools >Update Call History with Current Log

-• Update the call history table in the current database with the QSOs from the current log.
+• Update the call history table in memory and the Admin database with the QSOs from the current log.
 Contacts will be added when new or updated when already in the call history table.
 For the 2 grid fields the behavior is a bit different.
 When both grid fields are filled and a new third grid has been logged, the second grid (oldest) will be removed, and replaced by the contents of the first field.
 The new grid will be added to the first position.
 The same change in position will happen when only the first grid is filled and a new grid has to be added from the log.
 A 4 digit grid will be overwritten by a 6 digit grid when the first 4 characters are the same.
+Changes made with this option are only temporary; to store a permanent copy of the call history table including the changes, you need to use the File > Export > Export Call History menu item described below.

 • > Tools > Clear Call History then Update with Current Log